sideroad/scaffolding/README.md

   }
 }
 ```
-2.Execute scaffolding.
+2. Execute scaffolding.
-3.Input prompt answer.
+3. Input prompt answer.
-4.Generates files by tpl settings.
+4. Generates files by tpl settings.
 The file contents, filename will be replaced with prompt answer.
 ```sh
 scaffolding
 ```